 - If the pages of a website are pre-fetched or pre-rendered, the ads delivered to such pages should not be considered as viewable ads until the ads appear in the viewable section of the browser and follow the conditions specified above.

-A video ad impression will be counted if 50% of the pixels of the ad is visible in the viewable space of the browser for at least two continuous seconds.
+A video ad impression will be counted if 50% of the pixels of the ad are visible in the viewable space of the browser for at least two continuous seconds.
 However, it is not mandatory that the two seconds will only be counted for the first two seconds of a video ad.
-For any unduplicated content of the ad comprising two seconds in between of the video makes an ad as viewable one.
+Any unduplicated content of the ad comprising two seconds in between of the video makes an ad viewable as one.

-- For Click-to-Play video, if a video ad is initiated by a click and at least 50% of the ad is in view for the first 200 milliseconds, then the impression would be counted as a viewable video ad impression.
+- For Click-to-Play video ads, if a video ad is initiated by a click and at least 50% of the ad is in view for the first 200 milliseconds, then the impression would be counted as a viewable video ad impression.

-- For Auto-Play video ads, it becomes harder for measurement partner to detect if the auto-play ad was viewable since its execution.
-Therefore, it is up to the third-party to measure and report appropriately.
+- For Auto-Play video ads, it becomes harder for measurement partners to detect if the auto-play ad was viewable since its execution.
+Therefore, it is up to the third party to measure and report appropriately.